-3.2 & 5.2 - College level English & writing supports College courses & counseling: Based on baseline data, and despite blue/green ratings for unduplicated student groups, Connect acknowledges that achievement gaps in ELA and Math CAASPP scores between unduplicated students and all students exist as the distance from standard scores in both areas are lower for unduplicated groups than for all students which may impact their college readiness and access and that historically underserved student groups will likely need additional resources to ensure their college and career readiness.
+3.2 & 5.2 - College level English & writing supports College courses & counseling: Despite 2019 Blue/Green ratings for unduplicated student groups, Connect saw the achievement gap widen during Covid and our 2022 Dashboard results show that our socioeconomically disadvantaged students had a Low ELA and Math statuses as compared to our all student statuses of High in both areas, and our EL students had a significantly lower distance from 3 averages in both Math and ELA than our all student averages.
+Connect acknowledges that achievement gaps in ELA and Math CAASPP scores between unduplicated students and all students exist and need to be addressed, and may impact their college readiness and access and that historically underserved student groups will likely need additional resources to ensure their college and career readiness.
 All students needing additional support to accomplish college coursework receive targeted instruction from a credentialed teacher in a class called "College Support."
 Unduplicated students will be intentionally reviewed and given priority in intervention opportunities.
 College courses will be offered to as many students as possible, and priority and focus will be given to unduplicated students who traditionally have lower college going and college success rates than their peers.
-College courselors will work with students to communicate college course opportunities and support college course enrollment.
+College counselors will work with students to communicate college course opportunities and support college course enrollment.
 Textbook purchases for courses offered on campus by local Community Colleges.
 Based on the extensive work planned, we expect CAASPP achievement gaps to narrow as we move through the next three years.